Great Eastern Hotel, Kolkata

 The Great Eastern Hotel (officially The LaLiT Great Eastern Kolkata) is a colonial era hotel in the Indian city of Kolkata (formerly Calcutta).
-The hotel was established in 1840 or 1841; at a time when Calcutta, the seat of the East India Company, was the most important city in India.
-Referred to as "the Jewel of the East" in its heyday, Great Eastern Hotel hosted several notable persons visiting the city.
+The hotel was established in 1840/41; at a time when Calcutta, the seat of the East India Company, was the most important city in India.
+Referred to as "Jewel of the East" in its heyday, Great Eastern Hotel hosted several notable persons visiting the city.
 After India's independence in 1947, the hotel continued its business and later the state government took over the management.
 In 2005 it was sold to a private company and was reopened in November 2013 after an extensive renovation.